 Many of us, for example, will have come across the idea that one of the most effective ways to learn is through experience.
 We may also have encountered the idea that identifying a learner’s style and then tailoring learning to match that style is the sure-fire way to success.
 The VARK (visual, auditory, reading/writing, kinesthetic) Learning Styles Model, originally developed in the 1920s, with the ‘R’ added in the 1980s, has proved to be particularly popular, offering an entire industry of diagnostics and support that has gained wide traction globally, in schools and colleges as well as at work.

 It’s perhaps not surprising that a methodology designed to help us learn by suggesting some key, easy-to-implement strategies has proved seductive.
 Learning can be hard work and we need all the help we can get.
 There’s also a sort of Myers-Briggs appeal in the idea that how we learn can be personalised and tailored to our own preferences or personality, our own sense of uniqueness.

 VARK is based on the simple idea that most of us prefer to learn in one of four ways.
 If we are a visual learner, we’re likely to get the most bang for our buck out of information presented in visual form, like diagrams, charts or videos.
-In contract, a kinesthetic learner prefers a physical experience, responding to the hands-on, or the ability to touch or feel an object or prop.
+In contrast, a kinesthetic learner prefers a physical experience, responding to a hands-on approach, or the ability to touch or feel an object or prop.
 The auditory among us learn from listening to a lecture or group discussion, as well as hearing our own contributions.
 And the reading/writing dominant learner likes words and writing.
-We may have a more or less strong preference for one or more style, or a combination of them, in which case we’d be a multimodal learner.
+We may have a more or less strong preference for one or more style, or a combination of them – in this case we’d be a multimodal learner.